rzabolotin/de_zoomcamp_2023_project/README.md

 I've written a special script to collect data from that API.
 Then I've used [Prefect](https://www.prefect.io/) to orchestrate the process of data ingestion.

-I've gather data from 3 endpoint from API:
+It gathers data from 3 API methods:
 - events
 - locations
 - organizations